-Organic gardening allows good control of managing soil fertility, and insect pest attack, by following crop rotation, mulching, and cover crop practices.
-There is no need to apply synthetic chemicals, such as pesticides, fertilizers, weedicides, and insecticides so, organic gardening helps to save money along with harvesting of fresh, nutritionally rich, and exceptional quality food.
+Organic gardening allows good control of managing soil fertility, and insect pest attacks, by following crop rotation, mulching, and cover crop practices.
+There is no need to apply synthetic chemicals, such as pesticides, fertilizers, weedicides, and insecticides so, organic gardening helps to save money along with harvesting fresh, nutritionally rich, and exceptional quality food.
 Rustic greens such as turnips, mustard, and arugula are good for triple use fall gardening crops.
-They offer unique and amazing taste and helps to shade out weeds due to presence of broad leaves.
-Whereas, nutrients taken by these plants are recycled back to the soil as the winter season causes killing of residue rots.
+They offer unique and amazing taste and help to shade out weeds due to the presence of broad leaves.
+Whereas, nutrients taken by these plants are recycled back to the soil as the winter season causes the killing of residue rots.

-Furthermore, the use of organic practices, composting, and application of microbes help to improve the physical, chemical, and biological conditions of soil that not only improves the plant growth and development but also helps to protect the environment by reduced carbon emissions from soil.
-The benefits of organic garden pest control are great and allows greater control over safe food production.
+Furthermore, the use of organic practices, composting, and application of microbes help to improve the physical, chemical, and biological conditions of soil that not only improve plant growth and development but also help to protect the environment by reduced carbon emissions from soil.
+The benefits of organic garden pest control are great and allow greater control over safe food production.

 While, there is no need to worry about ingesting harmful chemical residues of fertilizers, and pesticides, gardeners can enjoy fresh and healthy crop production according to their taste, and preference.
 Organic gardening also boosts the production of healthy, and vigorous flowers, shrubs, and plants, which increases the beauty of the garden by multiple folds.

 If you have any tips for fellow organic gardeners, we would love to hear from you.
 Please leave a comment below and share it with your fellow readers.